TypeStrong/typedoc/README.md

 ## Preview

 If you want to know what a documentation created with TypeDoc looks like, head over to the homepage of the project.
-We've setup to examples demonstrating the two default themes shipped with the package:
+We've setup examples demonstrating the two default themes shipped with the package:

 [http://typedoc.io/themes/default](http://typedoc.io/themes/default)<br>